freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/managing-packages-with-npm/add-a-version-to-your-package.json.md

 ---

 ## Description

 <section id='description'>

-A <code>version</code> is one of the required fields of your package.json file.
+A `version` is one of the required fields of your package.json file.
 This field describes the current version of your project.
 Here's an example:

 ```json
 "version": "1.2.0",